 One of the most common questions from any prospective client is, “How much does a custom website cost?”

 Website design costs can vary dramatically.
-All-in-one box solutions are on the lower end of the spectrum, from $500 to $1,000, while large marketing agencies quote prices on the higher end of the spectrum, $5,000+.
+A small business website on the lower end of the spectrum could start at $2000, while a corporate website could with 100 pages could cost $20,000+ .
 Depending on who you ask, the answer may or may not meet your expectations.

 With such a wide range of pricing, how can it be?
 Simply put, you get what you pay for.
 If you pay more, more time will be put into the project and the results will be of higher quality.
 Like everything else in life, there is a higher price tag for quality and a higher price tag for customization.